 Is work placement arranged ?

-We do not arrange work placement.
-It is better for students to make their own contacts and arrange placements for themselves; this way, they are more likely to end up in suitable work places.
-Staff assist in any way they can; e.g., by letting people know of openings, by recommending good contacts, etc.
+Yes work placement is arranged in consultation with the student ; this way, they are more likely to end up in suitable work places.
+Staff assist in every way they can; e.g., by letting people know of openings, by recommending good contacts, etc.

 What facilities are provided ?

-Students work in a computer laboratory (virtual newsroom) with 20 computers, printer, scanner and phone.
+Students have a dedicated laboratory (virtual newsroom) with computers, printer, scanner and phone.
 Software includes Microsoft Windows, Microsoft Word, Excel, Access, PowerPoint, Pro-tools, and an image-editing programme.
-Students also have access to radio and TV studios as well as portable recording equipment.
-There is access to email and the Internet/Worldwide Web on each computer.
+Students also have access to radio and TV studios as well as video cameras and portable recording equipment.

 EU Fees *